lutzhamel/popsom/joss/paper.md

 their throughput with a dataset of a given size.

 Visualization of a trained map is at the core of using self-organizing maps.
-The `popsom` package improves on the standard u-matrix visualization for self-organizing maps [@ultsch1990self] by superimposing starbursts in order to highlight cluster structures [@hamel2011improved].
+The `popsom` package improves on the standard U-matrix visualization for self-organizing maps [@ultsch1990self] by superimposing starbursts in order to highlight cluster structures [@hamel2011improved].